Summer Camp Handbook

 - A labeled bathing suit and towel - IF attending camp from 9AM - 4PM

-- Lunch - IF attending camp from 9AM - 4PM.
-Doylestown, parents are to provide lunch.
-Warminster, lunch is provided by a state funded program.
+- Lunch - If attending camp from 9AM - 4PM; parents are to provide lunch.
+Please take advantage of our pizza days as noted in the brochure

 Please, NO valuable items at camp (examples include cell phones, tablets, jewelry, etc.) The Y is not responsible for lost or stolen items.

 DOES MY CHILD NEED TO WEAR A CAMP SHIRT?

 On a regular day of camp, wearing the camp shirt is not required.
 However, as a safety measure, your camper is required to wear his/her camp shirt for off-site field trips, if they are registered for that trip.
 There may also be special events at the Y that require wearing of the camp shirt.
 One camp shirt per camper is provided by the Y, regardless of how many weeks the camper is registered for.
 Parents may purchase additional camp shirts for $10 at our Camp Pavilion/Camp Office.
 Camp shirt pick-up/purchase is available all day Monday & Tuesday, as well as Wednesday morning at our Camp Pavilion/Camp Office.
 All campers registered for the trip, who fail to arrive to camp with their shirt, will be required to purchase an additional camp shirt and the billing method on file will be charged accordingly.